sbrisard/pw85/sphinx/overview.rst

 points:

 1. Define a “Code of conduct”.
-2. Improve the Python wrapper (using Cython or a C extension).
+2. Improve the Python wrapper (see Issue XXX).
-3. Implement wrappers for other languages (Julia, Javascript).
+3. …

 Acknowledgements